NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 **Acknowledgements**

-A fellow Code Institute Student was a huge source of inspiration as their project was of such high quality.
+A fellow Code Institute Student whose [project](https://github.com/JBroks/unicornattractor_issue_tracker) was a huge source of inspiration as their project was of such high quality.
 I referred to it at times when I was entertaining some ideas and looking for some solid logic.
-The size, scale and professionalism of this [project](https://github.com/JBroks/unicornattractor_issue_tracker) is really impressive.
-Excellent work!
+The size, scale and professionalism of this project is really impressive.
+No direct code snippets were used (mainly due to different techniques implemented), so it was more of a guide, but excellent and inspiring work nevertheless!

 ## Media